<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=221894334893679&amp;ev=PageView&amp;noscript=1">

 During WWI the company built wagons for the US Army Expedition to France.
 Prior to this, it had shipped orders of wagons to several oversees locations and foreign countries, including Hawaii, Puerto Rico, India, South Africa, Russia, and Mexico.

-After the invention of cars as demand for wagons decreased in the 1920s and 30s, the factory wasn’t able to diversify and eventually relocated to North Carolina in the 1940s.
+After the invention of cars as demand for wagons decreased in the 1920s and 30s, the Florence Wagon Works factory wasn’t able to diversify and eventually relocated to North Carolina in the 1940s.
 The Florence Wagon Club exists to honor the memory of this Florence industry.
 Each May the club holds a Wagon Works Festival at McFarland Park at which restored Florence Wagons are displayed and tribute is paid to the men and women of the Florence Wagon Company who, during its over fifty years of loyal service, made “Light Running Florence” a household word.

-The Florence plant was bought in April of 1941 by the firm of Trenholm & Starr, Inc., of Chattanooga, Tennessee, which operated cotton warehouses.
+The Florence Wagon Works plant was bought in April of 1941 by the firm of Trenholm & Starr, Inc., of Chattanooga, Tennessee, which operated cotton warehouses.
 The new owners planned to use the plant for some type of national defense purposes during WWII, which they never actually did.
 The last remnants of the company were purchased and relocated to Hickory, North Carolina, along with some of the employees.

 REBRAND FLORENCE PARTNERSHIP